gaultier/blog/optimization-tales-cockroachdb-part1.md

 A surface level lesson would be: all SQL performance problems are due to not using the right index.
 Which is not false!
 But there's much more here to take away.

 Relational databases are very complex beasts and CockroachDB is one of the most powerful and complex ones out there, especially in its multi-region setup.
+Know your database, read the docs, ask the developers if that's an option.
+There is no such thing as 'a SQL database' - every SQL database behaves wildly differently from the others.

-Many metrics matter, not only query latency: rows scanned (especially in a cloud environment, IOps are precious!), database CPU time, memory, max latency, cross-regions round-trips, contention time, etc. Keep a watchful eye on queries that rank the worst for these metrics.
+Many metrics matter, not only query latency: rows scanned (especially in a cloud environment, IOps are precious!), database CPU time, memory, max latency, cross-regions round-trips, contention time, etc. Keep a watchful eye on queries that rank the worst for these metrics, but also keep in mind that some metrics affect others - e.g. in our case, contention time and subsequent retries were artificially inflated by the suboptimal plan scanning too many rows.
 Regularly revisit these findings: they change over time.
 I command CockroachDB there because it exposes all of these metrics in a pretty dashboard.
 The only downside is that using it, you know which queries are problematic, and for which metric, but you're still far away from a good explanation, and remedy.

 We also know that each index has to bear its weight, because it slows down every write, and might even end up unused by the query planner, thus being dead weight.

+"Just provide in the `WHERE` clause of the query all the values you know up front" is *not* good advice: It worked here with `via` because of the tuple nature of indexes in CockroachDB and because `via` was the middle field in this tuple.
+But over-specifying the `WHERE` clause in the query can and will lead the query planner to worst plans, because the optimal index might not contain the extra fields you just added to the clause.

 A query that performs ok now, might become a big problem later, when the table grows, or the data characteristics change, or the query planner decides to do something completly different today.
 Actually, I initially tested my optimizations in staging, and I see completely different plans and latencies from production, due to the data being much smaller or simply differently varied.